-IoT or Raspberry Pi devices when placed in open fields or remote rural locations where internet access via WiFi is not readily available, 3G or 4G LTE dongle or 4G/5G modems or cellular routers could be used to get internet access to the Raspberry Pi in the field.
+IoT or Raspberry Pi devices when placed in open fields or remote rural locations where internet access via WiFi is not readily available, Starlink, 3G or 4G LTE dongle or 4G/5G modems or mobile cellular routers could be used to get internet access to the Raspberry Pi in the field.

 SocketXP IoT Platform provides remote connectivity solution to IoT or Raspberry Pi devices in the field using secure tunnels without having to setup port-forwarding or hack the configuration in your cellular modem or dongle.

 In the following section, we’ll discuss how to setup Raspberry Pi or IoT device for remote SSH access over a Startlink, 3G or 4G LTE or 5G mobile cellular network using SocketXP.

 Install a simple, secure and lightweight SocketXP IoT agent on your IoT device or Rasperry Pi.
 The SocketXP agent will securely connect (using a SSL/TLS tunnel) to the SocketXP IoT Cloud Gateway using an authentication token.
 You can access your IoT device or Raspberry Pi from the SocketXP Cloud Gateway Portal.

 SocketXP is a highly scalable solution.
 It can connect more than 10K RPi or IoT devices for a single user account.

 Follow the below instructions to remote SSH into your IoT or Raspberry Pi device.

 Download and install (opens new window) the SocketXP IoT agent on your IoT or Raspberry Pi device.

 Sign up at https://portal.socketxp.com (opens new window) and get your authentication token.